Policy No: 2035 Responsible Office: Research Compliance and Assurance Last Review Date: 11/08/2023 Next Required Review: 11/08/2028

 The University of South Alabama is committed to establishing and maintaining an environment free from all forms of harassment and sexual misconduct.
 On February 8, 2018, the National Science Foundation released Important Notice No. 144.
 The notice communicates that the research community has obligations to fully investigate complaints of sexual or other harassment and compliance with federal nondiscrimination law.
 Effective October 21, 2018, NSF implemented a new term and condition, Article X: Notification Requirements Regarding Sexual Harassment, Other Forms of Harassment, or Sexual Assault.

-This policy applies to NSF-funded investigators, Office of Research and Economic Development, Sponsored Projects Administration, Office of Research Compliance and Assurance, Human Resources and Title IX.
+This policy applies to NSF-funded investigators, Office of Research and Economic Development, Sponsored Projects Administration, Office of Research Compliance and Assurance, Human Resources Dept and the Title IX Office.

-The policy and procedures addresses the expectations of the University in implementation of the NSF agency notifications requirements.
+The policy and procedures address the expectations of the University in implementation of the NSF agency notifications requirements, applicable to:

 - All locations where grant and related work is undertaken (including conferences, workshops, field sites, on- and off-campus research facilities, online);